r0zetta/collaborative_filtering/README.md

 ![US2020 community features](images/us2020_community_features2.png)

 None of the features extracted seem to correlate with either the reduced effectiveness (6 and 7) or increased effectiveness (8 and 17) attacks.
+Communities 8 and 17 are both fairly small (435 and 264 members respectively), but other communities of comparable size exist (9 and 16) that didn't exhibit increased attack effectiveness.

 ## Experiment 3: Amplifiers chosen based on similarity to control accounts